-Don’t we all make that Bucket List in life… many are do-able, while some are “only in your mind.”
-Probably the most thing said was going to Disney… well I haven’t gotten there yet and I’ve pretty much given up on that.
+Don’t we all make that Bucket List in life… many are doable, while some are “only in your mind.”
+Probably the most thing I’ve wished for was to go to Disney… well I haven’t gotten there yet and I’ve pretty much given up on that.

 Now that I’m retired, everyone says how much time I have now to do all those things, but the problem is that now I’m older.
 Who has the stamina to walk around that Disney park now?
 I have many things I’d like to do if I could just wiggle my nose and be there.